-Governor Committees 2017-18
+Governor Committees 2020-21

-|Finance & Management||Curriculum & Pastoral|
+|Finance & Management Committee||Curriculum & Pastoral Committee|

 |Dr Thomas Pike||Mrs Debbie Pal-Born|

 |Miss Theresa Burtenshaw|

 |Mrs Lisa Morgan|